-If you are working with JavaScript you should know that the frameworks like Angular, React & Vue are for dynamic web app development.
-Angular is the most popular, highly scalable, secure open source framework, officially supported by Google, it was created in 2009.
-Also, we should underline the frameworks as an extremely stable framework and has strong support from the developer community.
-Note, our Smartexe development team has created more than 36 successful projects using Angular framework.
+If you are working with JavaScript, you should know that the frameworks like Angular, React & Vue are for dynamic web app development.
+Angular is the most popular, highly scalable, secure open-source framework, officially supported by Google.
+It was created in 2009.
+Also, we should underline the frameworks as an extremely stable framework that have strong support from the developer community.
+Note, our Smartexe development team has created more than 36 successful projects using the Angular framework.

 Let’s talk about the latest update of the framework and the main changes in its work.